gagibran/udemy-complete-csharp-unity-game-developer-2d/README.md

 **Note**: normally, we put the curly bracket starting a code block down bellow a statement in C#, like the example above.

-### Namespaces
+### Unity namespace

-In C# we have an outer scope called **namespace**.

-They're an extra container that encapsulate classes, like packages.

-For example, we're using the **UnityEngine** namespace, that contains all classes, methods from the Unity framework.
+We're using the **UnityEngine** namespace, that contains all classes, methods from the Unity framework.

-We use the keyword **using** at the beginning of our code to import a particular namespace to our project.
+A full documentation can be found [here](https://docs.unity3d.com/2020.2/Documentation/Manual/index.html).

 ### Solution